spacer

 Overall, California has the largest Armenian-American community in the US.
 These 249,539 Armenians represent .64% of its total population.
 And, while many Armenians settled in Southern California, Northern California is home to a considerable community.

 There are more Armenians living outside of Armenia than within.
 That's because, in 1915, hundreds of thousands of people fled Armenia to escape the tyranny and genocide of the Ottoman Empire.
-According to some sources, another dispersion from the homeland occurred when the Soviet Union collapsed in 1989 and struggled with transitions in the early ‘90s.
+According to some sources, another dispersion from the homeland occurred when the Soviet Union collapsed in late 1980 and struggled with transitions in the early '90s.

 Bay Area Armenian-American author Bruce Janigian explains.
 “These are devastating times for the Armenians remaining in their historic homeland, with the destruction over the past few weeks of the Republic of Artsakh (Nagorno Karabagh), it’s as if another genocide has begun.”